- Alhambra Palace

 Contrast a trio of Spanish regions

-From the sparkling beaches of Valencia to the iconic sights and sounds of Andalusia, this great-value all-inclusive tour reveals the varied attractions that make Spain one of the world’s best travel destinations.
-Explore the nature trails of Albuferra National Park and the desert-like plateaux of Almeria, delve into the Moorish legacy of Murcia and Granada, before finishing off with a relaxing break near Salobreña.
+From the sparkling beaches of the Costa Blanca to the iconic sights and sounds of Andalusia, this great-value all-inclusive escorted tour of Spain reveals the varied attractions that make Spain one of the world’s best travel destinations.
+Explore the rolling hills of Marina Alta and the magnificent vineyards of the Jalon Valley, delve into the Moorish legacy of Murcia and the Roman ruins of Águilas, before finishing off with a relaxing break near Salobreña.

 14 nights in hotels